 If you meet the prerequisites, you have a good chance of getting into Muhlenberg College despite the selective Muhlenberg College acceptance rate, which has a moderately demanding admissions process.
 Out of 4,543 candidates, 2,825 were accepted the previous year.

 With an average GPA of roughly 3.41 and a “B+” average in high school, Muhlenberg College regularly accepts and draws these students.
-The majority of first-year students graduate in the top 25% of their high school class.
+Most first-year students graduate in the top 25% of their high school class.
 18% of applicants who were given the option to enroll did so.

-Muhlenberg College acceptance rate for transfer students is 40.0%, which is high.
-You must currently have a GPA of at least 3.34 to be considered for transfer to Muhlenberg College; ideally, your GPA will be in the range of 3.47.
+Muhlenberg College’s acceptance rate for transfer students is 40.0%, which is high.
+You must currently have a GPA of at least 3.34 to be considered for transfer to Muhlenberg College; ideally, your GPA will be 3.47.
 Additionally, you will be required to provide your test results.

 Each semester Muhlenberg College enrolls full-time transfer students who have demonstrated academic achievement in high school and college, quality of character, and the potential to contribute to our community in meaningful ways.